stac-extensions/mlm/README.md

 The main objectives of the extension are:

 1) to enable building model collections that can be searched alongside associated STAC datasets
-2) record all necessary bands, parameters, modeling artifact locations, and high-level processing steps to deploy an inference service.
+2) record all necessary bands, data variables, hyperparameters, modeling artifact locations, and high-level processing steps to deploy an inference service.

 Specifically, this extension records the following information to make ML models searchable and reusable: